Ramkumar47/arch_linux_configuration/i3-gaps/polybar/readme.md

 * press enter, the icon will be shown in the editor, it might appear differntly if the siji font is not configured for vim, but it will appear on Polybar correctly.

+## configuration details
+there will be two configurations

+config2 - this contains mostly custom script modules config - this contains mostly inbuild modules, it has prefered look